PoisonedRAG: Knowledge Corruption Attacks to Retrieval-Augmented Generation of Large Language Models: Problem Formulation

-Under our threat model, we formulate knowledge poisoning attack to RAG as a constrained optimization problem.
-In particular, our goal is to construct a set of poisoned texts $\Gamma=\{P_i^j|i=1,2,\cdots, M, j=1,2,\cdots, N\}$ such that the LLM in the RAG system produces the target answer $R_i$ for the target question $Q_i$ when utilizing the $k$ texts retrieved from the poisoned database $\mathcal{D} \cup \Gamma$ as the context.
+Under our threat model, we formulate knowledge corruption attacks to RAG as a constrained optimization problem.
+In particular, our goal is to construct a set of malicious texts $\Gamma=\{P_i^j|i=1,2,\cdots, M, j=1,2,\cdots, N\}$ such that the LLM in a RAG system produces the target answer $R_i$ for the target question $Q_i$ when utilizing the $k$ texts retrieved from the corrupted knowledge database $\mathcal{D} \cup \Gamma$ as the context.
 Formally, we have the following optimization problem:

-where $\mathbb{I}(\cdot)$ is the indicator function whose output is 1 if the condition is satisfied and 0 otherwise, and $\mathcal{E}(Q_i; \mathcal{D}\cup \Gamma)$ is a set of $k$ texts retrieved from the poisoned database $\mathcal{D}\cup \Gamma$ for the target question $Q_i$.
+where $\mathbb{I}(\cdot)$ is the indicator function whose output is 1 if the condition is satisfied and 0 otherwise, and $\mathcal{E}(Q_i; \mathcal{D}\cup \Gamma)$ is a set of $k$ texts retrieved from the corrupted knowledge database $\mathcal{D}\cup \Gamma$ for the target question $Q_i$.
 The objective function is large when the answer produced by the LLM based on the $k$ retrieved texts for the target question is the target answer.